-Club Penguin Mountains has been committed to giving our viewers quality, appropriate content to its viewers for the virtual world of Club Penguin Island.
+Club Penguin Mountains has been committed to giving our viewers quality, appropriate content to its viewers for the virtual world of Club Penguin Rewritten.
 When I, Torres 126, first created the website in September of 2013, I never thought it would be as successful as it was today and the best thing is that this site is still growing.
 On this page, I will explain the story of how this site came to be.

 The story starts in 2013 when I was on Penguin Lodge, a cheating website.
 I don’t remember the details precisely as this was many years ago but I was contacted by user Nathan76877.
 We made friends and began emailing each other.
 Together we decided that although I had no blogging experience, we’d create a website called “Club Penguin Beach”.